SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 __admin account password__

 As an admin account has special abilities, it is very important that you use a strong password for your portal admin account, as admin rights should not come in the wrong hands.
 You can change it under settings.

-To create a secure password, either use an automatic password manager, or use the following method to generate a memorable but extremely secure passphrase: https://www.eff.org/dice.
-Do not use a previously used password.
+It is recommended to use a password manager (firefox, chrome or safari have built in password generators) or a secure method like EFF's [dice based generator](https://www.eff.org/dic).

 </div>

 ### Creating new users within the portal

-Outside of portals, independent users generally register their own account using the registration page.
+Outside of portals, independent users generally register their own account using the RC's registration page.

-However, for larger portals, it is better if the portal admin creates accounts for their users.
+For portals, it is better if the portal admin creates accounts for their users.
 There are two important requirements for an admin while creating an account for other users:

 1. Making sure the name and email belongs to a real person (for example by linking it with an institutional account).
 2. A person should have __at most one user account__ in the RC.